telaroz/survival_analysis_dsti/README.md

 • name: name of the animal
 • outcome_type: there are three possible outcomes: adoption, transfer, no outcome (euthanized, died)
 • sex: sex of the animal
-• spay_neuter: whether the animal was spayed or neutered: intact or fixed
+• spay_neuter: whether the animal was spayed or neutered: intact or fixed.

+## Main files
+survival_project.qmd : Full script.
+survival_project.pdf : Report.
+survival_project_appendix.pdf : Appendix.

 ## Using R Projects